jozsarato/PyEyeSim/README.md

 3. Between group similarity (for two groups of observers observing the same stimuli)

 if you cloned the library and are in the root folder of the library, you can install it, using: pip install -e .

+for examples of using the library, see the Demo.ipynb in the Notebooks folder